 We reluctantly made it to Vernon and ate lunch at A&W. A growing theory that food was better in Canada surfaced and we all agreed that all the food we had eaten, even at fast food chains, had been noticeably more delicious and more wholesome than similar food in the United States.
 There is something very wrong with our food system in the United States.
 Watch the excellent documentary Food, Inc. and read the fantastic book The Omnivore’s Dilemma by Michael Pollan to understand what has gone wrong with America’s food industry and how to influence it for positive change.

 After we passed through the beautiful vineyards and orchards of Oliver, we arrived in Osoyoos as the sun was lowering in the western sky.
 We eventually found the apartment complex that Uncle Grant lived in and were surprised to learn that he had been in the Oliver hospital for the last several days.
 I felt like it was providential that we decided to make the trip to Osoyoos.
 We went back to Oliver and found Grant in a hospital bed.
-I had never met him, but he immediately took me in by his warm personality.
-I felt somehow cheated that I had never met him before, and it will most likely be a long time before I can meet him again.
-He had such a positive attitude for someone stuck in a hospital bed with no close family members.
+I had never met him, but he immediately took me in by his warm personality and made me feel wonderful, instead of the other way around.
+I felt that I had lost something by never having met him before.
+It makes me sad that it will most likely be a long time before I can meet him again.
+He had such a positive attitude for someone stuck in a hospital bed with no close family members, I hope we were able to make him feel a small amount of joy while we visited; I wish we could have done more.

 We spent around an hour talking with Grant and getting to know him.
 It was getting darker by the minute and still had to find a camp and some dinner.
 We left with a promise to return in the morning.